horno/protein-folding/README.md

 - The optimal folding has the maximum score
 - Considdering the string of molecules, only even and odd H's can possibly bond together, (because of the 2D squared lettuce).
-- OPT <= 2·min{#even H's, #odd H's}
+- OPT <= 2·min{#even H's, #odd H's}.
 Explanation:
-        -- Every bond defines an even and an odd
+        + Every bond defines an even and an odd
-        -- Every even and odd can only get hit up to twice -- If there is more even than odds its not going to help, as there is no way to use more even than odds (excludig first and last)
+        + Every even and odd can only get hit up to twice
+        + If there is more even than odds its not going to help, as there is
+        + way to use more even than odds (excludig first and last)

 ## Hardness